Skip to content

 Before I dove in, I tried rewriting the library in Swift using URLSession.
 It worked, but something was missing.
 The code lacked cohesion, and maintenance was hard.
 The Swift DSL just felt like “Kotlin with an accent” — not idiomatic or satisfying.

-Kotlin Multiplatform gave me just that — native networking on each platform, with unified business logic above.
+Kotlin Multiplatform gave me exactly that: native networking on each platform, with unified business logic above.

-In this series, I’ll walk you through why I built NetFlow, what made me embrace KMP, and the technical steps along the way.
-If this sounds useful, follow along — there’s more to come!
+In this series, I’ll walk you through why I built NetFlow, what made me embrace KMP, and the technical decisions along the way.

-NetFlow started life as a library called Communication, designed specifically for Android.
-It helped simplify network requests and local data updates — but as I began working with Kotlin Multiplatform, I realized I wanted more than an Android-only solution.
+NetFlow started as a library called Communication, designed for Android.
+It simplified network requests and local data updates.
+When I started building with Kotlin Multiplatform, I wanted more than an Android-only solution.

 val usersFlow = client.call {